A Family Member Says Something Racist in Front of Your Kids – This Is Your Next Move

 On instinct, you might quickly change the subject, distract their attention, or usher them out of the room.
 It’s certainly an understandable response: engaging in an uncomfortable conversation, particularly one that’s spontaneous and emotionally charged or one with an uncle or cousin you’d otherwise try to ignore (and likely have already unfollowed on Facebook!), isn’t something you’re likely seeking out these days.

 However, if your goal is to raise antiracist kids, that is one of the most harmful reactions you could have.
 By avoiding the racist encounter, you are sending a clear message to your child that you don’t stand up to racism.

-On the contrary, if you encounter a racist situation alongside your child and respond to it, you are modelling a behaviour that your child, with practice, will begin to replicate – in the same way they do any other developmental behaviour, like empathy after a friend falls down or gratitude after they've been given a gift.
+On the contrary, if you encounter a racist situation alongside your child and respond to it, you are modeling a behavior that your child, with practice, will begin to replicate – in the same way they do any other developmental behavior, like empathy after a friend falls down or gratitude after they’ve been given a gift.